iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - Teleconsultation + chat
   - Bluetooth device measurements + manual entry
   - On-device AI wellness estimates (platform-specific retention rules)
+- A **clinical validation program** to support a credible, evidence-based release decision for device workflows (and to make review discussions factual rather than opinion-based).

 **Key risks I managed**
 - Privacy/security controls not matching what the product actually does (especially storage/sync differences across platforms).
 - Missing traceability from “what we say” → “what we built” → “what we tested” → “what we ship”.
+- Weak validation (no protocol, no structured capture, no reproducible analysis).
 - High sensitivity areas that must be explicit and auditable:
   - Where data is stored (EU/EEA hosting)
   - Encryption (in transit and at rest)
   - Access controls
   - Consent flows (e.g., national identifier required for specific purchases)
-  - Location behavior (one-time vs event-based sharing)
+  - Location behavior (one-time vs optional event-based sharing)

 **Artifacts I produced (what existed in the project)**
-- **Data handling map (by feature + platform)**:
+- **Data handling map (by feature + platform)**
-  - AI: on-device processing; no media upload/storage; iOS session-only; Android saved/synced numeric results with provenance.
+  - AI: on-device processing; no camera media upload/storage; iOS session-only; Android saved/synced numeric results with provenance.
   - Measurements: device vs manual differentiation in UI/graphs; Android adds AI provenance in history.
-  - Location: iOS one-time “Send Location”; Android optional event-based location sharing.
+  - Location: iOS one-time “Send Location”; Android optional event-based location sharing (opt-in).
-- **Consent-flow specifications** for sensitive purchase steps:
+- **Consent-flow specifications for sensitive steps**
-  - National identifier required for doctor-session purchase flows with explicit consent prompt
+  - National identifier required for doctor-session purchase flows with an explicit consent prompt
   - Optional identifier for invoices in device purchases
   - “Manage consent” path for withdrawal/deletion where applicable
-- **Security controls checklist** aligned to release:
+- **Security controls checklist aligned to release**
   - TLS in transit, application-layer AES-256 at rest, RBAC/need-to-know access
   - Sub-processor inventory and disclosures (platform-specific where needed)
+  - Retention / deletion behaviors (including “what can be deleted in-app vs by support request”, where applicable)
+- **Clinical validation dossier (evidence package)**
+  - Validation plan/protocol: scope, methods, success metrics, acceptance thresholds, boundaries/exclusions
+  - Structured capture templates + a reproducible analysis workflow (so results can be re-run consistently)
+  - Results summary written in plain language for decision-makers and reviewers
+  - Version / configuration applicability notes (what the evidence covers, and what it does not cover)
-- **Release-readiness pack**:
+- **Release-readiness pack**
   - Go/no-go checklist, regression evidence, known limitations and user guidance, and “what changed” notes for reviewers.

 **Controls I enforced (how governance showed up)**
 - **Platform-accurate disclosures**
   - Store reviewers and users see behavior that matches reality (e.g., Android stores AI numeric results; iOS does not).
 - **Traceability**
-  - When retention, sync, labels, or location behavior changes, it triggers an update to: requirements → test plan → evidence/notes → release decision.
+  - When retention, sync, labels, device support, or location behavior changes, it triggers updates to: requirements → test plan → evidence/notes → release decision.
-- **Least-surprise user experience**
+- **Data minimization + user control**
-  - Clear explanations of what is stored, what is synced, and how users can delete or request deletion where applicable.
+  - Sensitive identifiers are requested only when required for a specific flow (with explicit consent and a manage/withdraw path).
+  - Location is user-initiated or opt-in (not continuous/background tracking).
+- **Evidence-based go/no-go**
+  - Validation results and known limitations are used to decide readiness, not “gut feel”.
+  - Integration integrity checks confirm that what the device reports is what the app records and displays.

 **Outcome (what success looked like)**
 - Releases are defendable: “what we claim” matches “what we built” and “what we tested”.
 - Reduced compliance and review risk by making boundaries explicit (especially cross-platform differences).
 - Sensitive flows (identifier consent, location sharing) implemented with clear user control and documented behavior.
+- Validation became repeatable: protocol + structured capture + reproducible analysis → consistent decision-making.

 **Public-safe artifacts I can show**
 - A high-level anonymized table: feature → data stored? → where? → user controls → platform differences.
 - An anonymized go/no-go checklist excerpt (storage/sync labels, consent prompts, location behavior, encryption checks).
+- A high-level anonymized validation summary table: device type → method → result summary → conditions/versions covered.

 ---